Dr Phillip Gray

 Biography

-Phillip is a Teaching and Learning Fellow on the BSc Nutrition and Exercise as Medicine.
+Phillip is a Lecturer on the BSc Nutrition and Exercise as Medicine.
 Phillip has developed and leads the delivery of the behaviour change and research methods modules on the programme.
-At postgraduate level, Phillip teaches on the MSc Clinical Exercise Physiology programme, specifically qualitative research methodologies, and behaviour change.
-Phillip has a keen interest in research informed and innovative teaching practices, and has been awarded the Salford Community for Excellence in Learning and Teaching Scholarship for the embedding and delivery of community-based experiential learning for level 4 students.
-Phillip is also a dissertation supervisor, a PhD supervisor, and admissions tutor.
+At postgraduate level, Phillip teaches on the MSc Clinical Exercise Physiology programme, specifically behaviour change.
+Phillip has a keen interest in research informed and innovative teaching practices.
+Phillip is also a Mphil and PhD supervisor.

 Phillip completed a PhD in Exercise Psychology in 2016.
 Specifically, this investigated the promotion and maintenance of physical activity among older adults, using psychological theory and behaviour change techniques.
 The PhD also explored physical activity compensatory behaviours and the development and validation of a scale to measure these behaviours.